;

 Topical Courses

-Students must complete three upper-division courses on topics related to health equity and economic justice from available approved courses.
-The program director also may approve other courses as appropriate and necessary.
-Topical courses are an essential component of the community studies major because they define the focus of students’ overall academic plan and their work on full-time field study.
-The topical courses also permit students to work across academic disciplines by learning from community studies affiliate faculty.
+Students must complete three upper-division courses on topics related to health equity, economic justice, or other fields relevant to community studies from the available approved courses.
+The program director also may approve other courses as appropriate.
+Topical courses are an essential component of the community studies major because they help define the focus of students’ overall academic plan and their work on full-time Field Study.
+The topical courses also permit students to work across academic disciplines by taking courses from community studies affiliate faculty.
 Note that not all topical courses are offered every academic year.
 Check the program website for current academic year offerings.

 Topical courses for the major must be taken for a letter grade and satisfactory completion of the topical courses is defined by a grade of C or higher.
 All three topical courses must be completed before a student begins full-time field study (CMMU 105A-B-C).